LithoCoders/dailycpp/EffectiveModernC++/Chapter7/PreferTaskBased.md

 }
 ```

+In order to prevent access to the shared resource my multiple threads simultaneously, `std::mutex` is used. `std::lock_guard`
+object is used to lock the mutex during its construction and automatically releases it when it goes out of scope(i.e it's destructor is called).
-Try to run this code multiple times and you will notice that each time, you will get a different result.
+Try to run this code without mutex multiple times and you will notice that each time, you will get a different result.
+This is because each
+of the thread starts execution concurrently and they access the `std::cout` and shared variable simultaneously.